mabmdevx/mxus-zaplist-nodejs/README.md

 - Create / update / delete Checklists
 - Auto-save updates to the Checklist when the item is marked complete or incomplete
 - Make a checklist public without needing authentication and share the unique checklist url
+- Share a checklist with another user using UserID or Email

 #### How to setup in Development Environment